A sufficient condition for inviscid shear instability: Hurdle theorem and its application to alternating jets: Conclusion and discussion

-As noted in section 1, in order for the necessary conditions of stability to apply, the basic flow must belong to a class with certain favourable properties.
-We assume there is at least one critical latitude in the domain and identify two basic-flow classes of interest, for which $M^{-1}_{\alpha}(y)$ is continuous in some reference zonal wind shift, $\alpha$.
+As noted in section 1, in order for the sufficient condition of instability (Theorem 2) to apply, the basic flow must belong to a class with certain favourable properties.
+We assume there is at least one PV extremum in the domain and identify two basic-flow classes of interest, for which $M^{-1}_{\alpha}(y)$ is continuous in some reference zonal wind shift, $\alpha$.
 From the perspective of the general inviscid stability problem, one of the novelties of our work is the extension of the applicability of stability conditions through the introduction of new classifications.
-As illustrated by Theorem 3, our necessary conditions apply to Class (ii), which covers almost all monotonic flows and a wide range of non-monotonic flows.
-If the basic flow belongs to this class, it can be asserted that there exists the least oscillatory regular neutral mode (section 4.1) and that instability occurs when the parameters are slightly altered (section 4.3).
-Theorem 3 requires a test function, but the stability condition can be simplified using a kind of comparison principle (section 4.5).
-A convenient method to determine whether the basic flow belongs to Class (ii) is by plotting sets $\{U(y)|y\in \Omega_+ \}$ and $\{U(y)|y\in \Omega_- \}$ (see figure 4), and checking for the existence of a point separating them.
+As illustrated by Theorem 5, our sufficient condition of instability apply to Class (ii), which covers almost all monotonic flows and a wide range of non-monotonic flows.
+If the basic flow belongs to this class, it can be asserted that there exists the least oscillatory regular neutral mode (section 6.3) and that instability occurs when the parameters are slightly altered (section 6.4).
+Theorem 5 requires a test function, but the stability condition can be simplified to the hurdle form using a kind of comparison principle (section 6.6).
+A convenient method to determine whether the basic flow belongs to Class (ii) is as follows.
+(1) Plot $U(y)$ and mark all the points at the latitudes where $Q'=0$, $y=y_j$ say.
+Then for each point, draw a line at constant $U=U(y_j)$.
+If all of these lines intersect the $U(y)$ curve at points which are not marked, then the profile is not in Class (ii).
+(2) If the profile passes the first test, then check whether there is an odd number of zeros of $Q'$ in between any successive pair of zeros of $U-\alpha$.
+If so, this is also not in Class (ii).
+If the profile passes both tests, the profile is in Class (ii).